 As you may know, our new house is (was) lovingly referred to as “two-toned” because of its half siding / half brick exterior.
 Totally ’80s.
 Totally tacky.
 Some people like it and I’m super glad for them but we just weren’t digging it.
 It’s a great house and we love it but the exterior was making us crazy.
 After doing some research on painting brick, I actually read a post by another family who referred to their half and half house as “Spongebob” and I felt the need to name ours in the same vein.
 Our house was like an “Arnold Palmer” … you know, half lemonade and half iced tea, just upside down.

 AAHH!
-I was worried about the matching situation and while it’s not 100%, it’s almost exactly the same…the siding is probably a little dirty anyways.
-I think it looks amazing and with some wear & tear, it will match perfectly.
+I was worried about the matching situation and while it’s not 100%, it’s almost exactly the same… the siding is probably a little dirty anyways.
+I think it looks amazing and with some wear and tear, it will match perfectly.
 Here is a photo of the house mid-project:

 Check out Moe in the front door … we don”t know how he feels about it yet.